 How will drink driving affect the cost of car insurance?

-As mentioned above, having a drink driving conviction can significantly increase the cost of your insurance.
+As mentioned above, having a drink driving conviction (DR10) can significantly increase the cost of your insurance.
 Even if your original insurer is willing to cover you, it’s common for your premium to at least double following your conviction.
 Depending on how serious your case is, it may well be even more expensive.
-Specialist insurers will usually charge more than any of the regular insurers, but you will most likely get more comprehensive cover.